nucleome/nucleserver/README.md

 ![demo_screenshot](img/Nucleserver_demo_view.jpg)

+> TIP: You must use the HTTPS version of Nucleome Browser (https://vis.nucleome.org) to load a local data service.
+The HTTP version will not work due to the limitation of cross-origin resource sharing (CORS) restriction.

 ## Install by compiling source code

 If the binary is not working for you or you want to install the latest experimental version, you can also compile from the source code.